- Proof of liability insurance and validating it

 - Humane operations

 You will also want to ensure that a street ride carriage service in your town is operating in a humane way with their horses.
 Generally speaking horses working shifts of three or more hours should be working at a walk at all times excepting for a need to get through a traffic light or other traffic issue quicker than a walk for safety purposes.
 Even so they should never be seen working faster than a trot.
 Your town’s carriage service should have attractive well cared for animals that have adequate flesh to cover their ribs and well cared for hooves.
-(Insert horse condition link) and (acceptable hoof care link).
-The horse’s harness should fit and be in excellent repair ( insert know how to harness and why link) Make sure that the carriage company has a way to offer water regularly and a safe place to stage that they are required to keep free of manure and disinfect any urine that happens.
+Learn more about horse condition here and acceptable hoof care here The horse’s harness should fit and be in excellent repair- Learn more harness information here.
+Make sure that the carriage company has a way to offer water regularly and a safe place to stage that they are required to keep free of manure and disinfect any urine that happens.
 Lastly if you have questions surrounding the consideration of a carriage service in your town, or… concerns about an existing one we are here for you.
 Call, send photos, or both and we will be happy to discuss what can be done to rectify any issues or concerns your municipality might have.

 - Carriage Safety 101